-The choice of the numerical method utilized in a biomedical simulation is often based upon the anticipated and acceptable level of error, the applicability of the method for geometric modeling a given phenomenon, and the amount of time required to prepare a model utilizing the chosen method.
+The choice of numerical method utilized in a biomedical simulation is often based upon the anticipated and acceptable level of error, the applicability of the method for geometic modeling a given phenomenon, and the amount of time required to prepare a model utilizing the chosen method.
 Two types of geometric elements are commonly used for most numerical methods: tetrahedral elements or hexahedral elements.
 Because of differences in the generation methods for each of these element types, we will discuss these meshing pipelines separately in this section.

-Both the tetrahedral and hexahedral meshing pipelines typically start with either a stack of images or a three-dimensional grid of scalar values.
-The image stacks or scalar grids are often referred to as 'volumetric' data.
-As electrical or mechanical properties are often categorized by tissue type, the volumetric data is commonly 'segmented' into a smaller subset of discrete values that focuses the anatomical boundaries of features residing within the data.
+Both the tetrahedral and hexahedral meshing pipelines typically start with either a stack of images, or alternatively, a three-dimensional grid of scalar values.
+The image stacks, or scalar grids, are often referred to as 'volumetric' data.
+To ensure better geometric accuracy, the volumetric data is commonly categorized or 'segmented' into a smaller subset of discrete values that focuses the boundaries of features residing within the data.
 The volumetric data can also be viewed as a regular hexahedral grid, or mesh, with each node or hexahedra within this mesh containing one of the scalar values associated with the original data.